 This vegetarian eggplant parmesan is easy to make and so delicious.
 It’s a lot like lasagna only made with healthy eggplant.
 You will LOVE it!

 For another cozy vegetarian meal with eggplant, try our eggplant involtini!

 See this delicious pan of bubbling cheese and omg goodness?
 Ya, that.
-That's an easy-to-make vegetarian eggplant parmesan, and it's one of the best things in the world.
-No biggie.
+That's easy-to-make vegetarian eggplant parmesan, and it's one of the best things in the world.